Bihar Elections 2020: One vote for JDU can spoil future of Bihar, says Chirag Paswan

 Patna, Oct 19: LJP leader Chirag Paswan on Monday launched a fresh salvo at Nitish Kumar said that a single vote for the JD(U) can spoil the future of the entire state.

-Taking to twitter, the LJP chief said "Going by his (Kumar's) progress in the last five years, we can actually predict the upcoming years.
+Taking to Twitter, the LJP chief said "Going by his (Kumar's) progress in the last five years, we can actually predict the upcoming years.
 We have to take important measures to bring Bihar out of this state of helplessness."

 Paswan added: "If any legislator or the chief minister himself comes to ask you for votes, ask them what have they done for you in the last five years."
 He said: "Keeping silent on your performance in the last five years is also fraud.
 It is on purpose that the citizens are not being briefed on the developments."

-"With your blessings, LJP will win more seats than JD[U].
+"With your blessings, LJP will win more seats than JD(U).
 Keeping in tune with the idea of 'Bihar First, Bihari First', we will create a new Bihar," he added.

 Bihar Elections 2020: Assembly wise schedule, date of polling and counting